-During the three month period ended September 30, 2019, the Company acquired the Beaver and Lynx nickel-cobalt properties located in the Cariboo region of south-central British Columbia for total staking costs of \$15,167 (See also Subsequent Events note 11(c)).
+Through staking and acquisitions of approximately 20,000 hectares, the Company owns 100% interest with no royalties in the Beaver and Lynx nickel-cobalt properties located in the Cariboo region of south-central British Columbia.

-Notes to Financial Statements For the Six Month Period Ended September 30, 2019 and 2018
+Notes to Financial Statements For the Nine Month Period Ended December 31, 2019 and 2018

-11. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENT

-- (a) The Company incorporated a subsidiary in Mexico, Minera Rio Dorado S.A. de C.V., to establish a presence and pursue business opportunities.
+The Company incorporated a subsidiary in Mexico, Minera Rio Dorado S.A. de C.V., to establish a presence and pursue business opportunities.
 A Mexican entity is required to enact any property agreements in Mexico.
-The Mexican subsidiary was legally created through the Company's legal counsel, and the shares are in the process of being transferred into the name of the Company. - (b) Subsequent to September 30, 2019, the Company granted 300,000 stock options to a Director of Company.
-Each option entitles the holder to acquire one common share at an exercise price of \$0.05 per common share for a period of 5 years, expiring on October 9, 2024. - (c) Subsequent to September 30, 2019, the Company acquired 6,021 hectares contiguous to the Beaver and Lynx properties.
+The Mexican subsidiary was legally created through the Company's legal counsel, and the shares are in the process of being transferred into the name of the Company.